kdvolder/tyRuBa/README.md

 The most convenient way to accomplish this and run tyruba from the commandline is probably to have a look at the bin/tyruba shell script.
 Move this to somewhere on your path.
 You may need to edit it so that it points to wherever you stored your tyruba.jar file.
-You also need to make it point to a version of junit.jar file installed on your system.

 If you did all that, you should be able to run tyruba from the commandline by invoking the tyruba command.
 See below for a description of commandline